 This project implemented a version of panorama image stitching where the program searches through a folder of images (for example, a folder of summer vacation photos), and determines if there are appropriate matches for some of the images.
 If there exist panoramas in the folder, the program outputs all possible panoramas that can be validly stitched together.

 Projects delved into path planning, kinematics, stability and implementation of various algorithms for humanoid robots.
 In particular the Darwin-OP and the HUBO were modeled and used.
 Projects built up from determinig simple statically stable poses to implementing Zero Moment Point (ZMP) walking while avoiding obsticle.
 These projects were documented via a blog, with videos, at DJrobotic [so named for the obvious pun and first two letters of the names of myself and Jackie Kay.]

 This project given a net-list uses a Modified Nodal Analysis (MNA) algorithm to find the solution to circuits that incorporate dependent and independent, both AC and DC, sources; resistors; inductors; capacitors; transformers; and idealized versions of the operational amplifier (op amp).
 Additionally, we implanted solution techniques for the simple circuits and single sinusoidal sources and find symbolic solutions for all other cases.

 Continuing with tradition at Swarthmore Engineering, I led the prank to 'extend' the Crum Creak meander, a then new art peice on campus, through the dinning hall.

-Recipient of an ORISE Fellowship for research at FDA beginning fall 2016.
+Recipient of an ORISE Fellowship for research at FDA fall 2016 - fall 2019.